Skip to main content

 Book a Geography field trip with PGL!

 We hope your students enjoy these geography activities at home!
 If you’re interested in taking your Geography students on a field trip then why not take a look at our residential school trips which include Geography GCSE trips, Geography KS3 trips, Geography A-Level trips and Self-taught Field trips.
-They offer pupils an experience they’ll never forget!
-Life at PGL is about adventure, fun and laughter!
-With fantastic group activities galore, your students will never tire of the wide range of adrenaline-fuelled activities and amazing activities into the evening too.

 We provide school trips for primary schools and secondary schools that are all about outdoor education!
 Take a look at some of our programmes: